 The list below identifies New York Yankees who have been inducted into the Baseball Hall of Fame as of January 11, 2013.
-The list is presented in the order of induction date with the most recent inductee listed first and includes players, managers, team executives who played or worked for the Yankees at any time in franchise history, including the 1903-1912 Highlanders and the 1901-1902 Orioles.
+The list is presented in the order of induction date with the most recent inductee listed first and includes players, managers and team executives who played or worked for the Yankees at any time in franchise history, including the 1903-1912 Highlanders and the 1901-1902 Orioles.
 The year listed along-side each individual’s name is the year that person was inducted.

 Jacob Rupert 2013